Persistent-SS13/Persistent-Bay/CODE_OF_CONDUCT.md

 * At least two other developers have approved the PR
 * At least 24 hours have passed since the second approval

+A PR may be closed by a developer under any of the following circumstances:

+* It is attempting to add a feature that has previously been blocked by the host or head of staff
+* It has not been updated in 2 weeks, after changes have been requested
+* The author refuses to make requested changes
+* The proposed changes do not align with the server's goals

 ## Developer Responsibilities

 Developers are responsible for reviewing Pull Requests, merging approved Pull Requests, closing resolved Issues, and maintaining quality standards.
+Developers are also responsible for determining whether or not a Pull Request aligns with the goals of the server's administration.

+Developers are to be held accountable for any decisions they make regarding whether or not a Pull Request aligns with the goals of the server's administration, and are encouraged to talk with the server administration before deciding what the server administration wants.